-A+ Certification Operating Systems Core This course is a preparation for the CompTia A+ Certification Operating Systems Core Exam.
-Prerequisite: ITECH 150, or instructor's permission.
+This course is a preparation for the CompTia A+ Certification Operating Systems Core Exam.
+Prerequisite: ITECH 150, or instructor's approval.

-ITECH 297 (1-3 credits)

-Information Technology Internship
+ITECH 297 (1-3 credits) | intermittent offering Information Technology Internship

 This course is a practicum experience in the college computer lab or in a local workplace environment.
 A student who wishes to do a specific internship should seek out his/her advisor and the instructor early enough to allow arrangements to be made.